trailheadapps/lwc-recipes/.github/PULL_REQUEST_TEMPLATE.md

 ## The PR fulfills these requirements:

--   Have tests for the proposed changes been added/updated? ✅ / ❌
+[ ] Tests for the proposed changes have been added/updated.
--   Did you run code linting and formatting? ✅ / ❌
+[ ] Code linting and formatting was performed.

 ### Functionality Before